How to Properly Bathe a Dog, According to a Professional Groomer

 Even if you're using a puppy shampoo that's designed to be easier on the eyes, shampoo can still hurt them, so you'll want to avoid the eye area as much as possible.
 If shampoo does get in your dog's eyes, have an eye wash on hand that you can use.
 If your dog has eye goobers, Easton suggests wetting them and then using a toothbrush to softly remove them.

 How to Bathe a Dog that Hates Water

 Although some dog breeds love water (we're looking at you, golden retrievers), many dogs shudder at just the sound of the bath faucet turning on.
 To combat this, try giving your dog lots of positive reinforcement during the bath.
-Praise is good; treats are even better!
+Praise, treats, and overall making bath time a positive experience is key.
 Give your dog positive associations to remember for next time he sees you gathering the dog shampoo.

 It's also helpful to have a partner hold the dog while you're giving him a bath, Easton says.
 And, if possible, start giving your dog a bath when he's a puppy to help him get used to bath time.

 First, towel-dry your dog as best you can.
 Then, use either a dog-specific hairdryer or a human one on a medium or cool setting.
 Easton recommends brushing your dog as he dries.
 You also could air-dry your dog, as long as he doesn't get chills or shiver too much.